Purpose now email book

 Cons

-• No real features other than a forum (e.g. no courses)
+• No real features other than a forum (e.g. no courses or payments)

 • Limited subscription tools